-Imperial Oil Limited (TSE:IMO) is about to trade ex-dividend in the next four days.
+Portland General Electric Company (NYSE:POR) stock is about to trade ex-dividend in 3 days.
 The ex-dividend date is usually set to be one business day before the record date which is the cut-off date on which you must be present on the company's books as a shareholder in order to receive the dividend.
-The ex-dividend date is important as the process of settlement involves two full business days.
-So if you miss that date, you would not show up on the company's books on the record date.
-Thus, you can purchase Imperial Oil's shares before the 2nd of December in order to receive the dividend, which the company will pay on the 1st of January.
+The ex-dividend date is of consequence because whenever a stock is bought or sold, the trade takes at least two business day to settle.
+Therefore, if you purchase Portland General Electric's shares on or after the 23rd of September, you won't be eligible to receive the dividend, when it is paid on the 17th of October.

 Have Earnings And Dividends Been Growing?

 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
 Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
 This is why it's a relief to see Portland General Electric earnings per share are up 4.4% per annum over the last five years.
 Earnings have been growing somewhat, but we're concerned dividend payments consumed most of the company's cash flow over the past year.

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
 Portland General Electric has delivered 5.5% dividend growth per year on average over the past 10 years.
 We're glad to see dividends rising alongside earnings over a number of years, which may be a sign the company intends to share the growth with shareholders.